Skip to content

 You can reuse old ones

 There’ll come a day when you’ll ruin your brushes.
-Maybe because you’re careless and left it soak in acrylic paint, or you didn’t wash it after using it with glue.
+Maybe because you’re careless and left it soaked in acrylic paint, or you didn’t wash it after using it with glue.
 In either scenario, they’re ruined.

 But, don’t throw them away.
 I have ruined brushes which I now use for different effects.
 For example, if I want a dry texture, I apply paint with an old brush and I get the dry, grungy effect.